Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Yes, those nasty looking critters that move in an even nastier looking fashion, but that’s as bad as it gets.

-Everything else about the house centipede that has been sending you scurrying for cover is good.
+Everything else about this centipede that has been sending you scurrying for cover is good.

 So, there’s no need to take off your slipper and use it as part of your pest control equipment.
-Creepy as it looks, the house centipede does more good in your house than you know.
+Creepy as the look, house centipedes do more good in your house than you know.

 Let’s take it from the top, shall we?
-Perhaps you’ll come to appreciate the house centipede in your house as a gift from Mother Nature.
+Perhaps you’ll come to appreciate the this centipede in your house as a gift from Mother Nature.

 What Is a House Centipede?

 Scutigera coleoptrata.
-That’s what those in the know call the house centipede running around in your house.
-It’s actually one of the several species of insects commonly called the house centipede.
+That’s what those in the know call the centipede that is running around in your house.
+It’s actually one of the several species of insects commonly called the house centipede not be confused with the millipede.

 Although this tiny creature seems to have taken over the world, it was once only found in the Mediterranean from where it originated.
 It is believed this hardy insect that entered the Americas via Mexico is now at home all across the continent.